Steven-Grevera/ENC4265/manual.md

 ## Souls:
 ![image](https://github.com/user-attachments/assets/4932c701-5a63-4331-9685-c082b086984f)
 *Figure 24: Image showing the in game UI along with the inventory open and expanded and the Souls Counter circled in red Image.
-Taken By: Steven Grevera*
+Image Taken By: Steven Grevera*

 Souls are the currency of the corridors.
 You can use souls for various things, such as karuta effects such as the map which will drain them constantly.
 Items from [The Butterfly Shop](#anchor8) and [other helpful corridor rooms](#anchor9) and for things such as the [Butterfly Lantern Light Source](#anchor10)

 Souls are obtained through checking resource gathering spots, which are specific and designated in design based on the corridor typing.
 ![image](https://github.com/user-attachments/assets/0ce8a616-36e8-4f1d-85c9-85e7c2fff465)
 *Figure 25: Image showing a Soul Farming Spot (Resource Gathering Spot).
-Taken By: Steven Grevera*
+Image Taken By: Steven Grevera*

 Or by finding skeleton’s in hallways or rooms, which can appear within any corridor.

 ![image](https://github.com/user-attachments/assets/43b76537-98a0-468b-b04d-40aa4e9a34bf)
 *Figure 26: Image showing a corpse which you can get souls from and cleanse corruption.
-Taken By: Steven Grevera*
+Image Taken By: Steven Grevera*

 Interacting with either of these objects, will net the player a number of souls.
 The number obtained for the player can be upgraded with certain karuta for those who want to play with a heavy souls earning potential build.

 ## Items
 ![image](https://github.com/user-attachments/assets/cf0449f0-db63-4215-9b17-fe97985e1659)
+*Figure 27: Image showing the in game UI along with the inventory open and expanded and the inventory slots circled in red.
+Image.
+Image Taken By: Steven Grevera*

 Items are placed within the section circled and this section will display your max inventory size.
 By pressing your destinated inventory button, you can open this menu to look as the image above does, though yours might appear smaller in slots.
 That is due to the fact that in the image above, a karuta is being used which increases the total amount of inventory slots you have for unique items.